Wahaj-Ali/TDD/README.md

 ### Prerequisites
 In order to run this project you need:
 1. Ruby installed on your machine
+2. RSpec installed globally to run the tests.
+Here is a [tutorial](https://www.tutorialspoint.com/rspec/rspec_quick_guide.htm) about how RSpec.
-2. Text editor (VSCode, Sublime, Atom, etc.)
+3. Text editor (VSCode, Sublime, Atom, etc.)

 ### Setup